Glossary of baseball terms: make-up call

 When an umpire makes a bad call on a pitch, he may implicitly acknowledge it on a later pitch by making another bad call to "make up" for the first.
 For example, say an umpire mistakenly calls a strike on a pitch that is out of the strike zone; he may later call a ball on a pitch that is in the strike zone so the hitter gets back what was initially taken away.
 Umpires typically, and understandably, deny there is any such thing as a "make-up call".

 make-up game

 When a game is canceled because of a rainout or some other reason, a make-up game is usually scheduled later in the season.
 Late in the regular season if the outcome of that game would not affect which teams would reach the play-offs, then the game might not be made up.

 manager

 See field manager.
 Different from the general manager.

 Manfred man

 The runner placed on second base to start all extra innings beginning in the 2020 season.
 The rule change was put in place during the COVID-19 pandemic in order to prevent marathon games.
-The name is a reference to Rob Manfred, the Commissioner of Baseball at the time the rule was implemented.
+The name is a reference to Rob Manfred, the Commissioner of Baseball at the time the rule was implemented, and is a pun on the name of Manfred Mann (musician).